GrapeCity/ComponentOne-Service-Components-Samples/DataEngine/DataEngineMultiTarget/readme.txt

-This sample uses the multi-target version of C1DataEngine to demonstrate its usage in a variety of application contexts (console, Windows Forms, WPF) and target frameworks (netstandard2.0, net452).
-The solution contains 12 projects organized as follows:
+This sample uses the multi-target version of C1DataEngine to demonstrate its usage in a variety of application contexts (console, Windows Forms, WPF) and target frameworks (netcoreapp3.1, net452).
+The solution contains 14 projects organized as follows:

 Core
 - ConsoleApp
 - WinFormsApp
+- WinFormsCubeApp
 - WinFormsPivotApp
 - WpfApp
+- WpfCubeApp
 - WpfPivotApp

 Framework